ThreeMammals/Ocelot/docs/building/building.rst

 Building
 ========

 * The best way to build Ocelot is using the Dockerfile.build file which can be found in the docker folder in Ocelot root.
-Use the following command `docker build -f ./docker/Dockerfile.build .`.
+Use the following command `docker build --platform linux/amd64 -f ./docker/Dockerfile.build .`.

 * You'll can run the `./build.ps1` or `./build.sh` script depending on your OS.
 This will compile, run unit and acceptance tests and build the output packages locally.
 Output will got to the `./artifacts` directory.